ethereumclassic/ethereumclassic.github.io/content/blog/2022-12-08-permissionlessness-must-not-permit-permissionness/index.md

 Another thing that sounds counterintuitive is that the more zealous about its principles and intolerant about deviations the Ethereum Classic community is, then the more permissionless ETC will be.

-Indeed, ETC community members and the ecosystem at large; including core contributors, community participants, volunteer, miners, node operators, investors, dapp developers, and users; should memorize and know by heart the Ethereum Classic philosophy and principles just as Rabbis and Pastors cite the Bible by book, chapter, and verse.
+Indeed, ETC community members and the ecosystem at large; including core contributors, community participants, volunteers, miners, node operators, investors, dapp developers, and users; should memorize and know by heart the Ethereum Classic philosophy and principles just as Rabbis and Pastors cite the Bible by book, chapter, and verse.

 There shouldn't be a drop of misunderstanding or doubt in anyone, and everyone should defend the *Code Is Law* principle with all their hearts and souls.